 The Authority's Business Continuity Plan was updated and reviewed during 2017/18 and audited by the internal auditors with a reasonable level of assurance and a limited number of management actions which have been agreed to by officers.
-This Plan was reviewed again by internal audit during 2021/22 to consider the recent pandemic arrangements and any lessons that can be learned from them for possible future scenarios.
+This Plan was reviewed again by internal audit during 2021/22 to consider the impact of the pandemic arrangements and any lessons that were learnt from them for possible future scenarios.
+Staff have now settled in to using the offices more frequently again, with a suggested split of 50:50 between office/home working.
+Our planners, rangers and other staff continued their Re:New engagement and campaigns in the Forest with partners.